Welcome to the Battle of the Challengers!

 When the first challenger banks hit the market in the early to mid-2010s, nobody had experienced anything like them before.

-Account open in under 48 hours?
+Account opening in under 48 hours?
 No queues or paper forms to fill in?
 Instant payment notifications on your phone?

 Woah!
 Where do I sign up?